 This is horrifying.

-What’s going to happen when all those fans prepare for retirement?
+What’s going to happen when all those fans prepare for retirement, in this case options like Carlton Senior Living – elderly independent living will be good for them.
 Will baseball go back to the dead-ball era?
 Maybe we older fans should start calling the game “Town Ball” like they did in the 1850s.
 Perhaps the first team to score 21 runs should be ruled the winner without question, like in 1859.
 I mean, given the steroid era, that would be every other day.
 In 1882, seven balls was required for a walk.
 I say bring it back, because with these older fans, that is how long it will take with a walker to make it 90 feet.